Staff and Faculty.

 Dr. Ann Saltzman, Professor Emerita of Psychology at Drew University and Director Emerita of Center for Holocaust/Genocide Study, earned her doctorate in Social-Personality Psychology at the Graduate Center of the City University of New York.
 She has pursued various venues for bridging the disciplines of Psychology and Holocaust Studies, presenting papers on the subject at both psychology and Holocaust conferences.
 Her Holocaust Studies publications include book chapters, articles and book reviews in publications at the intersection of Holocaust Studies, psychology, and history.
 Additional research and teaching interests include Psychology of Women and social issues psychology.
 Saltzman has received a variety of awards: a Grant-in-Aid from the Society for the Psychological Study of Social Issues to study identity issues among the homeless; Drew’s Presidential Award for Distinguished Teaching; and both the Honey and Maurice Axelrod Public Education Recognition Award and the Sister Rose Thering Award from the New Jersey Commission for Holocaust Education for her work in educating for prejudice reduction, inter-faith understanding, and social justice

-Yasmin Acosta earned her Bachelor’s degree in English with a minor in Psychology from Rutgers University and a Master’s Degree in Arts & Letters (Literary Studies) from Drew University.
+Yasmin Acosta earned her Bachelor’s degree in English with a minor in Psychology from Rutgers University and a Master’s Degree in Arts & Letters (Literature) from Drew University.
 She is pursuing a second Master’s Degree at Drew in History & Culture.
 Her areas of scholarly interest include early 20th century fascism and political/war propaganda, genocide, and the artistic response in the context of war.